nickdnickd/nickdnickd.github.io/content/posts/2022-11-20-Heath-Insurance-Transparency.md

 It looks like a covid vaccine!
-We printed only two of the rates but you can already see there is a difference in the negotiated_rate.
+We printed only two of the rates but you can already see there is a difference in the negotiated_rate. provider_references seems to be talking about the provider_groups from the beginning of the file.